Miserlou/omnihash/README.md

 ## Advanced usage

-You can pass multiple inputs and force string-hashing with `-s`.
+You can pass multiple inputs at any time.

+You can force string-hashing with `-s`.

 You can also see the value for various CRC checks by using `-c`: